24 Hour In-Home Care

 With Live-In home care a single caregiver provides to the needs of your loved one in a 24 hour time frame.

-Over the 24 hour day, the Live-in caregiver is given a 4 hour break to rest and rejuvenate.
-If the situation requires it, an additional caregiver can come to cover these 4 hours.
+Over a 24 hour day, the Live-in caregiver is given a 4 hour break to rest and rejuvenate.
+If the situation requires it, an additional caregiver can cover these 4 hours.

 Live-in care is billed at a flat per day rate.
 If needed, any additional coverage during the Live-in caregiver’s 4 hour daily break is billed at an hourly rate.

-– Even with the one on one individual care, Live-in home care costs are cheaper than nursing home costs.
+• Even with the one on one individual care, Live-in home care is cheaper than nursing home costs.

-– With Live-in care the number of caregivers is reduced versus with 24 Hour care.
+• With Live-in care the number of caregivers is reduced versus 24 Hour care.
 Generally, only two caregivers are scheduled for the week.
-This provides your loved one with consistency of care and allows them to be more comfortable with their caregivers and build relationships with them.
+This provides your loved one with the consistency of care and allows them to be more comfortable with their caregivers and build stronger relationships with them.

-– The Live-in caregiver receives a 4 hour daily break. if care during this break period is needed there is additional hourly costs.
+• The Live-in caregiver receives a 4 hour daily break.
+If care during the break is needed there are additional costs.

 24 Hour Home Care

-In some situations for medical or other reasons, it can better to have 3 caregivers who each work an 8 hour shift.
+• In some situations for medical or other reasons, it is better to have 3 caregivers who each work an 8 hour shift.

-– With 24 Hour home care there is a caregiver with your loved one all times, day and night.
+• With 24 Hour home care there is a caregiver with your loved one all times, day and night, 27/7.

-– The caregivers are awake all night and day, to ensure that your loved one has someone who can care for their needs 24 hours a day.
+• The caregivers are awake all night and day, to take care of your loved one’s needs 24 hours a day.

-– Also with 24 Hour care the caregivers are more alert as a caregiver are replaced with another fresh caregiver every 8 or 12 hours.
+• Also with 24 Hour care the caregivers are more alert as they are replaced with another fresh caregiver every 8 or 12 hours.